Skip to content

 The Data Model

-Notifications are split into two models:
+Notifications are split into three primary models:

 How to Create Notifications